 The third option is to roll out the dough in two batches using a pasta machine! 🙂 This is my favourite, since I can get the dough to roll out really thinly with little to no effort on my part!
 I rolled the dough to a thickness 5 on the pasta machine, and then cut out the wrappers from the sheet.
 But no worries, if you don’t have a pasta machine, consider the first two options.
 It’s pretty simple either way.

-I filled these crazy green potstickers with an out-of-this-world filling and you can find out all about that filling next week! 🙂 For now, check out this fantastic Chicken and Ginger filling that I made last time.
+I filled these crazy green potstickers with an out-of-this-world filling to make these amazing chili crab dumplings (chili crab potstickers)!.
+OR you can also make this fantastic chicken and ginger filling that I made for my steamed chicken dumplings.
 So juicy and perfectly seasoned with really bold flavors!

 - 2 fl oz spinach puree